biocore/qiime/doc/scripts/plot_taxa_summary.rst

 		Make every nth label larger than the other lables.
 This is for large area and bar charts where the font on the x-axis is small.
 This requires an integer value greater than 0. [default: 0]
 	-s, `-`-include_html_legend
 		Include HTML legend.
-If present, the writing of the legend in the html page is included. [default: False] -m, `-`-include_html_counts
+If present, the writing of the legend in the html page is included. [default: False] -a, `-`-label_type
-		Include HTML counts.
-If present, the writing of the counts in the html table is included [default: False] -a, `-`-label_type
 		Label type ("numeric" or "categorical").
 If the label type is defined as numeric, the x-axis will be scaled accordingly.
 Otherwise the x-values will treated categorically and be evenly spaced [default: categorical].